OUR PILOT COURSE FOR DATA SCIENTIST

 - Numerate and able to read simple equations, graphs and charts

-- Good search skills, finding and synthesising information
+- Good research skills, finding and synthesising information

 - Interest in patterns of data as they impact on business